alex9311/Web-Data-Management/report.md

 Part of the challenge here was to design a user-friendly way of showing all of this data.
 This is why we started designing what we wanted our final application structure to be before developing it.
 Below is the a diagram of the application flow we decided to use to incorperate all of the requirements.
 ![app diagram](resources/app_diagram.png)

+#####How Did We Do It?
+The technology we used in this project is similar to that in the first project.
+We used xQuery expressions to generate large HTML blocks that contained the information we needed to display.
+This application consists of four main queries.

 ###MusicXML Project